apigee-127/volos-connectors/volos-pgsql/README.md

 ### Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-pgsql`` connector using the ``http`` module to proxy requests to the connector.

-Note that in this example, creditials and the database endpoint are specified in plaintext (not a best practice).
+>In this example, creditials and the database endpoint are specified in plaintext.
+This is not a best practice.

 ```
 var pgConnector = require('volos-pgsql');